 Scam emails are distributed using massive scale spam campaigns.
-Various tactics can be employed, not just "sextortion"; they range from various "import" alerts to "prize" announcements.
-"Hacker Who Has Access To Your Operating System", "Your Device Was Infected With My Private Malware", "WannaCry Hacker Group" are a few examples of scams similar to "On this day I hacked your OS".
-Typically, such scam involve threats to distribute compromising videos/screenshots of the victim, unless a ransom is paid.
-Cyber criminals prefer these payments to be made in digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as transactions of them are difficult/impossible to trace.
-However, the purposes if this mail can differ.
-They can be used to spread ransomware and other types of malware.
+Various tactics can be employed, not just "sextortion".
+They range from "import" alerts to "prize" announcements.
+"Hacker Who Has Access To Your Operating System", "Your Device Was Infected With My Private Malware", and "WannaCry Hacker Group" are a few examples of other scams similar to "On this day I hacked your OS".
+Typically, they involve threats to distribute compromising videos/screenshots of the victim, unless ransoms are paid.
+Cyber criminals prefer these payments to be made in digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as these transactions are difficult/impossible to trace.
+Note that the functions of these emails can differ - they can be used to proliferate ransomware and other malware.

 How do spam campaigns infect computers?

-It is recommended not to read suspicious/irrelevant emails, especially ones received from unknown senders.
-Attachments found in such mail must never be opened, as these files are the source of a potential infection.
-It is advised to use Microsoft Office versions released after year 2010; as they have a "Protected View" mode that prevents virulent documents from downloading/installing malware.
-Users are urged to download only from official and verified sources.
-P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites, third party downloaders and similar channels are considered to be untrustworthy, therefore advised against use.
-Unreliable download sources are more likely to offer deceptive and/or regular content bundled with malicious software.
-Programs should be activated and updated using functions/tools provided by genuine developers; illegal activation tools ("cracks") and third party updaters are considered to be high-risk.
-It is strongly encouraged to have a dependable anti-virus/anti-spyware suite installed and kept up-to-date.
-This software is to be used to perform regular system scans and for the removal of detected threats.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not read suspicious/irrelevant emails, especially those received from unknown senders.
+Attachments found in these messages must never be opened, since the files are the source of potential infections.
+Use Microsoft Office versions released after year 2010, as they have a "Protected View" mode, which prevents dangerous documents from downloading/installing malware.
+Download only from official and verified sources.
+P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites, third party downloaders and similar channels are classed as untrustworthy and should not be used.
+Untrusted download sources are more likely to offer content bundled with malicious software.
+Programs should be activated and updated using functions/tools provided by genuine developers.
+Illegal activation tools ("cracks") and third party updaters are high-risk.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+Use this software to perform regular system scans and for the removal of detected threats.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "On this day I hacked your OS" email letter:
+Text presented in the "On this day I hacked your OS" email message:

 09/08/2019 - on this day I hacked your OS and got full access to your account ************